syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/Charts/Chart-Series.md

 ### Transparency

-The following code snippet illustrates how to apply transparency to the serie.
+The following code snippet illustrates how to apply transparency to the series.

 {% tabs %}
 {% highlight c# tabtitle="C# [Cross-platform]" %}